-Best piano books - or at least, the ones I find myself using over and over again in my music studio!
-Here are my recommendations.
+Best piano books & sheet music- or at least, the ones I find myself using over and over again!
+Here are my recommendations, with some updates.

 What makes a good piano book?